SparrowMike/Movieland/TO_DO_!!.md

 - Add a search by month inside the movie/tv tab?
 - Login window tab
 - Get suitable favicon
+- Improve search, add movies and tvshows instead of multi!!

 <!--?
 At some point... ?-->